terminalcloud/apps/docs/churchio.md

 ## Usage

-Just spin-up your container based on this snapshot and click to "Check your installation here".
+Just spin-up your Terminal based on this snapshot and click to "Check your installation here".
 Then, follow the on-screen instructions to configure your admin account and finish the site configuration.

 ---